 The more painful the breakup, the more we tend to focus on what we lost instead of what we still have.
 However, throughout the stages of disappointment, grief and anger at losing the love relationship, self-worth should be among the values we focus on maintaining.

 Maintaining our self-worth is also worth losing the desire for revenge.
-It will help us keep a level head.
-It will empower us to put our efforts into moving forward, instead of trying to keep back the other person.
+It helps us keep a level head.
+It empowers us to put our efforts into moving forward, instead of trying to keep back the other person.